ejohns32/Thesis-Code/README.md

 THIS FEATURE IS ONLY INTENDED FOR FASTER DEBUGGING, TESTING and TUNING

 You can run cachethings.py to cache calculations things to disk for performance or consistency between multiple runs.
-If the database is updated or you change the config, it'll invalidate the cache. cachethings.py only caches things that aren't already cached which means you have to manually delete invalidated cached files and run cachethings.py again.
+The CACHE WILL BE INVALIDATED if the database is updated or you change the config. cachethings.py only caches things that aren't already cached which means YOU HAVE TO MANUALLY DELETE INVALIDATED CACHED FILES and run cachethings.py again.